Have you ever taken a walk outside and noticed that all the backyards around you seem to look the same?

 A pergola can be a great way to define natural spaces in your backyard and add some much-needed shade.

-While they’re traditionally laid on top of patios, pergolas can also be used to provide shelter for a small garden, turning an unused plot in your backyard into a functional and beautiful section filled with various fruit trees and shrubs.
+While they’re traditionally laid on top of patios, pergolas can also provide shelter for a small garden, turning an unused plot in your backyard into a functional and beautiful section filled with various fruit trees and shrubs.

 Moreover, a pergola can also be used on top of a stone path or a small bridge, adding an ornamental flair to these features while ensuring they’re functional and appropriate.